astropy/astropy/CONTRIBUTING.md

     * The format of the inputs to the function?
     * The format of the outpus of the function?
     * References to the original algorithms?
-    * Any errors which are raised?
+    * Any exceptions which are raised?
     * An example of running the code?
   * Is there any information needed to be added to the docs to describe the function?
+  * Does the documentation build without errors or warnings?

 **License**
   * Is the astropy license included at the top of the file?